dustinstansbury/theclevermachine/_posts/2020-07-23-derivation-normal-equations.md

 permalink: /derivation-normal-equations
 ---

+Have you ever performed linear regression involving multiple predictor variables and run into this expression $$\hat \beta = (X^TX)^{-1}X^Ty$$?
+It's called the OLS solution via Normal Equations.
+To find out where it comes from, read on!

 In the linear regression framework, we model an output variable $$y$$ (in this case a scalar) as a linear combination of some independent input variables $$X$$ plus some independent noise $$\epsilon$$.
 The linear combination of the independent variables is defined by a parameter vector $$\beta$$:

 $$